Thank you for reading our post, please rate this article at the end.

 IT Consultation

 IT consulting is one department that is increasingly becoming popular with remote RVers.
-It’s flexible in terms of where and when you can work and a great career field for RVers seeking to share their expertise in the IT world.
+It’s flexible in terms of where and when you can work, making it a great career field for RVers seeking to share their expertise in the IT world.

 Telecommuting Jobs

 Telecommuting jobs are the dream job for most RVers.
 I have the luxury of being classified as a “telecommuter” employee.
-I occasionally still go to the physical offices, but the job is made simpler provided I can complete my work assignments from a location other than an office via an internet and phone connection.
+I occasionally still go to the physical offices, but the job is made simpler if I can complete my work assignments from home using the internet and phone connection.

 Remote Jobs

-A remote job requires you to be in front of a computer and doesn’t need you to attend in-person meetings.
+A remote job requires you to be in front of a computer and doesn’t require you to attend in-person meetings.

 I’ve been a remote worker since 2017, and it helped us when we went full-time in an RV.
-The good thing with remote jobs is that provided I have a stable internet connection to sustain conference calls and move files at a reasonable rate; I can work from anywhere.
+The good thing about remote jobs is that, as long as I have a stable internet connection to sustain conference calls and transfer files at a reasonable rate, I can work from anywhere.

 Some of the remote jobs that many RVers are doing are: